 The North Rim offers several scenic drives, though vehicles over 30 feet are not allowed.

 Point Imperial—Take Arizona Highway 67 to Point Imperial, about 11 miles from the Grand Canyon Lodge.
-See the Painted Desert and Marble Canyon along with more of the eastern Grand Canyon.
+Here, you can see the Painted Desert and Marble Canyon, as well as more of the eastern Grand Canyon.
 This area offers restrooms and is the highest point along the North Rim (8,803 ft.)

 Vista Encantada—Farther along Arizona Highway 67, this area offers a picnic area.